FutureComputing4AI/Hrrformer/README.md

 <h2 align="center">Hrrformer⚡</h2>

 <p align="justify">
 Hrrformer is a neuro-symbolic self-attention model with linear 𝒪(T) time and space complexity.
 23× faster and consumes 24× less memory than Transformer.
 SOTA performance for even over sequence length T≥100,000.
 Able to learn with a single layer and converges 10× faster in LRA benchmark.
 </p>

 ## Requirements
 ![requirements](https://img.shields.io/badge/Python-3.9.12-3480eb.svg?longCache=true&style=flat&logo=python)

 <p align="justify">
-The code is written in <a href=https://github.com/google/jax>jax</a> which is a deep learning framework develped by google.
+The code is written in <a href=https://github.com/google/jax>jax</a> which is a deep learning framework developed by Google.
 Jax leverages just-in-time (JIT) compilation and hardware acceleration to optimize the execution of numerical operations.
 JIT compilation is a technique that compiles code at runtime, just before it is executed which allows the compiler to optimize the code.
 Moreover, the numerical operations are also optimized using Accelerated Linear Algebra (XLA) compiler.
-Along with jax flax and optax are also used which are higher level libraries written on top of jax.
+Along with jax flax and optax are also used which are higher-level libraries written on top of jax.
 </p>

 ```